charleskorn/golang-in-kotlin/README.md

 A sample app showing how to embed a Golang library in a Kotlin app.

-This exists because it's interesting, not because it's a good idea.
+:warning: This exists because it's interesting, not because it's a good idea.
 Please don't do this in your own applications.

 ## Running